hy520484/general-NLOS/README.md

 # General NLOS

-This repository contains the code and data for the paper **"Fast Non-line-of-sight Imaging with Arbitrary Scanning Patterns"**.
+This repository contains the code and data for the paper **"Non-line-of-sight imaging with irregular relay surfaces"**.

 # Environment Requirements